Get to know Michael!

 I am an Attorney

-I graduated from law school and passed the bar exam in 2013.
-From the beginning, equity has been a core focus of my career.
-In my second year of law school, I worked for the United States Equal Employment Opportunity Commission, supporting their early efforts to protect LGBTQ+ people from employment discrimination, an issue that would eventually make its way to the U.S. Supreme Court.
-I then spent two years serving as Chair of Santa Clara County’s EEO Advisory Commission, responsible for supporting the County’s efforts to ensure that all employees and residents have equal access to government services.
+Ever since I graduated from law school in 2013, my career has been focused on helping people.
+I worked for the United States Equal Employment Opportunity Commission, supporting their early efforts to protect LGBTQ+ people from employment discrimination, and then spent two years serving as Chair of Santa Clara County’s EEO Advisory Commission, ensuring that all employees and residents have equal access to government services.

-In private practice, I’m lucky to be able to work with small businesses around the region, and my specialty was always socially responsible companies.
-I was a leader in the early benefit corporation movement, supporting businesses that made people and the planet a core part of their mission, and was a founding member of the Benefit Company Bar Association, a group of attorneys from around the country who supported such companies.
+In private practice, I’m lucky to be able to work with small businesses around the region.
 Our local businesses can and should be partners in handing down a better world to our children.

 Neighbor / Community Leader